It’s Fix the Tax Code Friday!

 “Above the line” deductions are deductions that you can take even if you don’t itemize.
 As such, they aren’t subject to phase-outs and income limits.

 Some common “above the line” deductions are:

 * Alimony (My favorite!
-Don’t you just have a mind picture of our a large number of our Congressional officials when you see this?)
+Don’t you just have a mental picture of our a large number of our Congressional officials when you see this?)

 * Health savings account (HSA)